MajorWalrus/pin/README.md

 bar (> <path>/<file>.hs
 ```

-Any time you need to come back to your creation you can show it.
+Any time you need to come back to your creation you can `show` it.

 ``` shell
 ~ pin show bar
 bar = <super cool code> //
 ```

-*Noted that the (> (pronounced 'pin') is removed when the pin is displayed, but is still present in the file.
+Note that for clarity the (> symbol (pronounced 'pin') is removed when the pin is displayed, but is still present in the file.

 ### Reminder

 Later you're in a meeting, taking notes in a text editor because you never could get the hang of org-mode.
-Suddendly you're asigned a task that requires a little more thinking than you'd normally bother with.
+Suddendly you're assigned a task that requires a little more thinking than you'd normally bother with.

-Instead of switching to a todo app, or later searching the file for the task in a sea of ill-concieved managerial thoughts, you can put a pin in the line of the file and continue transcribing your leader's tangental ramblings.
+Instead of switching to a to-do app, or later searching the file for the task in a sea of ill-concieved managerial thoughts, you can put a pin in the line of the file and continue transcribing your leader's tangental ramblings.

-At then of the meeting you save your file and, as described above, you  scan the file for pins, give them an alias, and move on.
+At the of the meeting you save your file and, as described above, you `scan` the file for pins, give them a aliases, and move on.

 When you're ready to start working on the task you list your existing pins.